Music Video Monday: Top 20 Memphis Music Videos of 2016 (Part 2)

 Dir: Laura Jean Hocking

-Two things brought "Until We're All Free" to the top of the list.
+Two things brought "Until We're All Free" to the list's penultimate slot.
 First, it's a perfect example of synergy between music and image, where both elements elevate each other.
-Second is the subtle narrative arc; Amurica photobooth owner Jamie Harmon selling false freedom seems suddenly prophetic in 2016.
+Second is the subtle narrative arc; Amurica photobooth owner Jamie Harmon selling false freedom seems suddenly prophetic.
 The social justice anthem struck a chord with viewers when it ran with the trailers at some Malco theaters this spring.
 The parade of cute kids helped, too.

 1. Don Lifted "Harbor Hall"